unahouExosite/docs/murano/scripting/README.md

 ### Webservice API Routes

-For conveniency, you can directly define Lua scripts for each of your solution API routes.
+For convenience, you can directly define Lua scripts for each of your solution API routes.
 The Murano Build-in Router will automatically parse and provide the [request data](../services/webservice/#request) in the Lua script.

 You can then send back the response by using